His brother owns Nathan Bill’s Bar and Grill in Springfield where fundraisers have been held and pictures and dedications are posted.

 The festivities began at noon Saturday.
 A polka mass was attended by Polish Bishop of the Springfield Diocese Mitchell Rozanski.

-The victim was taken to Baystate Medical Center in Springfield with serious injuries where he died.
+The child was taken to Baystate Medical Center to be treated.

 Dr. Helfand, of the Family Care Medical Center in Springfield, recently helped craft the first ever global treaty banning nuclear weapons.